5 Ways Leaders Can Improve Communication Skills

 2. Know your audience.

-When communicating with co-workers, consider their preferred communication method.
-For example, some people prefer to receive emails that they can read at their convenience; while others prefer a quick phone call.
+When communicating with co-workers, consider their preferred forms of communication.
+For example, some people prefer to receive written communication that they can read at their convenience; while others prefer a quick phone call.

 3. Focus on the purpose of your communication.

 Know what you want to achieve with each interaction.
 Keep your messages focused on this one purpose, and resist letting conversations stray away from that primary subject.
 To make the most out of every minute you have, don’t take other’s time for granted.